stvabc075/TCP_socket_server/README.md

 ### Project Overview
 This project comprises a network-based quiz application utilizing a client-server architecture.
 The server (`server.c`) and client (`client.c`) communicate over a network to facilitate a quiz session based on some basic unix and networking prinicples.
-The project includes a header file (`header.h`) which appears to contain quiz questions and possibly shared definitions or functions.

 ### Building and Running
 #### Prerequisites